krzysztof-sikorski/quintolin/doc/mechanics/ticks.md

 ## Check settlement membership

+*In original v2* this operation was not implemented.

+*In Buttercup's fork:* if user has been a temporary member for at least **24h** and they were not dazed, then they were promoted to full membership.

-If user has been a provisional member for at least **1 day**, then they are promoted to full membership.
+*In v3:* if user has been a provisional member for at least **1 day**, then they were promoted to full membership.

 ## Drowning damage